-- 7.1 The school's designated safeguarding person for Child Protection will immediately contact the Children's Services through starting point and/or the Police if any of the below apply to a child who may become missing: - has a Child Protection Plan - is subject to serious concerns about their health, safety or welfare - is living in a family where there are concerns about domestic abuse, substance abuse, mental health problems or learning difficulties - may be in contact with a person who poses a risk of harm to children and young people - may be at risk of criminal or sexual exploitation - is subject to a Care Order - is looked after by the local authority - may be the victim of or involved in a crime - may be taken out of the country illegally (e.g. abducted)

-- may be taken out of the country for an illegal act (e.g. forced marriage, female genital mutilation, child trafficking) - is privately fostered

-7.2 A subsequent referral should be made to the CME Coordinator on the same day.
-The CME Coordinator will check that a referral has been made and if not should alert the relevant agency.
+- 7.1 The school's designated safeguarding person for Child Protection will immediately contact the Children's Services through starting point and/or the Police if any of the below apply to a child who may become missing: - has a Child Protection Plan - is subject to serious concerns about their health, safety or welfare - is living in a family where there are concerns about domestic abuse, substance abuse, mental health problems or learning difficulties - may be in contact with a person who poses a risk of harm to children and young people - may be at risk of criminal or sexual exploitation - is subject to a Care Order - is looked after by the local authority - may be the victim of or involved in a crime - may be taken out of the country illegally (e.g. abducted) - may be taken out of the country for an illegal act (e.g. forced marriage, female genital mutilation, child trafficking) - is privately fostered - 7.2 A subsequent referral should be made to the CME Coordinator on the same day.
+The CME Coordinator will check that a referral has been made and if not should alert the relevant agency. - 7.3 Where a pupil with a serious welfare concern cannot be located the case will be referred to a multi-agency panel for decisions regarding next steps to ensure all relevant agencies are aware of the situation and appropriate actions are taken.